-A summary of the Company's Risk Management Policy is disclosed on the Company's website.
+The Company's Risk Management Policy is disclosed on the Company's website.

-Skills and experience Board Total Directors 5 Directors Executive leadership Sustainable success in business at a very senior executive level in a successful career.
-5 Global experience Senior management or equivalent experience in multiple global locations, exposed to a range of political, cultural, regulatory and business environments.
-5 Governance and people management Commitment to the highest standards of governance, including experience with a major organisation that is subject to rigorous governance standards, and an ability to assess the effectiveness of senior management.
-5 Strategic thinking and risk management Track record of developing and implementing a successful strategy, including appropriately probing and challenging management on the delivery of agreed strategic planning objectives.
+Skills and experience Board Total Directors 5 Directors Executive leadership 5 Sustainable success in business at a very senior executive level in a successful career.
+Global experience 5 Senior management or equivalent experience in multiple global locations, exposed to a range of political, cultural, regulatory and business environments.
+Governance and people management Commitment to the highest standards of governance, including experience with a major organisation that is subject to rigorous governance standards, and an ability 5 to assess the effectiveness of senior management.
+Strategic thinking and risk management 5 Track record of developing and implementing a successful strategy, including appropriately probing and challenging management on the delivery of agreed strategic planning objectives.
 Track record in developing an asset or business portfolio over the long term that remains resilient to systemic risk.
-5 Financial management and acumen Senior executive or equivalent experience in financial accounting and reporting, corporate finance and internal financial controls, including an ability to probe the adequacies of financial and risk controls.
-5 Industry knowledge and fund raising Experience working in property and infrastructure industry with projects involving capital outlays and long-term investment horizons.
+3 Financial management and acumen Senior executive or equivalent experience in financial accounting and reporting, corporate finance and internal financial controls, including an ability to probe the adequacies of financial and risk controls.
+5 Industry knowledge and fund raising 5 Experience working in property and infrastructure industry with projects involving capital outlays and long-term investment horizons.
 Ability to raise funds from various sources domestically and internationally.
-5 Health, safety and environment Experience related to workplace health and safety, environmental and social responsibility, and community.
-5 Remuneration Board Remuneration Committee membership or management experience in relation to remuneration, including incentive programs and pensions/superannuation and the legislation and contractual framework governing remuneration.
-5 Marketing Senior executive experience in marketing and a detailed understanding of the Group's corporate purpose to create long-term shareholder value through the discovery, acquisition, development and marketing of property development and investment opportunities.
-5 Public and government policy Experience in public, government and regulatory policy, including how it affects corporations.
-5 Coorrenhie experience - Geographic experience Number of Directors 5 Australia and New Zealand 5 China 3 Middle East 3 Middle East 3
+Health, safety and environment Experience related to workplace health and safety, environmental and social responsibility, and community.
+5 Remuneration 5 Board Remuneration Committee membership or management experience in relation to remuneration, including incentive programs and pensions/superannuation and the legislation and contractual framework governing remuneration.
+Marketing 5 Senior executive experience in marketing and a detailed understanding of the Group's corporate purpose to create long-term shareholder value through the discovery, acquisition, development and marketing of property development and investment opportunities.
+Public and government policy 5 Experience in public, government and regulatory policy, including how it affects corporations.
+Geographic experience Number of Directors 3 Australia and New Zealand 5 China 3 Middle East 3